quasarswastik/CITS3403_Project-2/README.md

 ## Architecture

 The client-side of the web application is designed using HTML, CSS and JavaScript.
-The server-side is made using Flask and the dataase is developed on SQLite.
+The server-side is made using Flask micro web framework in Python and the database is developed on SQLite.

 A single web server and a single database is used.
-In the current architecture, when a user opens the website, the web server responds to the requests with approprite HTML and in general............
+In the current architecture, a user sends a request to the web server via HTML forms which are rendered from Jinja2 Templates.
+The request sent by the users are received by web server and depending on the request, the content is delivered.
+There can be requests to render plain webpages, fetch information from the database and display to the user or to take input from the user and update the database.

+## Database Schema

 ## Launching the application